erickang7/ai/README.md

 **AI Playground** provides an easy way to setup a tensorflow, scikit-learn and jupyter notebook playground as a docker container environment to help you easily start learning ML and AI basics without spending a few hours to setup the environment.

 I assume that you know the basics of Docker such as docker build and run.
 Thanks to Google, a good base image is available at [Docker Hub: Tensorflow repository](https://hub.docker.com/r/tensorflow/tensorflow).
-You can simply start from a Google's tensorflow image as the base docker image and add layers on top of it as we need.
+You can simply start from a Google's tensorflow image as the base docker image and add layers on top of it as you need.
 For example, I included scikit-learn version 2.0-dev package instead of the version 0.19x stable since the 0.20-dev version has many bug fixes and new features that we need to follow sample codes from a very useful reference, [Hands-on Machine Learning with Scikit-Learn and Tensorflow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291/ref=sr_1_2?ie=UTF8&qid=1521836305&sr=8-2&keywords=hands-on+machine+learning+with+scikit-learn+%26+tensorflow) If you haven't read this book, I recommend getting a copy.

 ## Prepare AI Playground docker image
 First, login to your laptop or PC.
 I assume your laptop is either Linux desktop or mac.
-You can use Windows as well but I didn't test it.
+You can use Windows as well but I haven't tested it yet.
 If you haven't installed Docker on your PC, install Docker first by following instructions at [Docker Installation](https://docs.docker.com/install/)

 Once you have Docker running on your laptop, run following commands to prepare aiplayground docker image.
 I could have shared the docker image in a public repository but I decided rather not redistributing stuff without fully validating licenses.
 You can easily build your docker image by following instructions below anyways.